Trying to Heal from a Bad Church Experience?

 (We are often taught in unhealthy religious spaces that it is WRONG to prioritize ourselves.
 But what if pursuing your own healing and growth is the best thing you could do for everyone around you, too?

+And what if you are worth every bit of attention you choose to show yourself?
 What if being generous or good doesn’t have to mean making yourself small?)

-In This Video You Will Discover:
+In This Training You Will Learn:

 What you should NEVER do after leaving a controlling religious community

-Click here to Learn More about my story.
+Watch the Free Video to Learn More about my story.

 Privacy Policy